The package comprises the PageMe (Windows™) software application, a paging transmitter and a PC-to-transmitter interconnecting cable.

 The Salcom paging transmitter interfaces directly to a serial port on the computer using the cable provided, and is mounted away from the computer to prevent interference.
 The standard local antenna provides satisfactory coverage for most applications, but where it is necessary to provide extended coverage an external antenna can be provided.

-This version of the software is intended for use on a single PC and is not suitable for networking (please see “PageMe-Central” for this capability).
+This version of the software is intended for use on a single PC and is not intended for multiple seat access (please see “PageMe-Server” for this capability).

-The software does not require a dedicated computer and can be used on a PC which is utilised for other applications.
+The software does not require a dedicated (standalone) computer and can be used on a PC which is used for other applications.

 Full on-line and context sensitive help is available simplifying the system configuration and maintenance tasks such as deleting or modifying users and groups.